How can I recover my Firefox password?

-Firefox is another well-known browser, but unlike Chromium based browsers, password recovery is a little bit different.
-Advanced Password Recovery Suite can easily recover login details for Firefox 32-bit, even if they are encrypted with a Master Password.
-Please be aware in this case, the user must input the Master Password manually.
+Firefox is another popular browser, but unlike Chromium-based browsers, the password recovery process is a bit different.
+Advanced Password Recovery Suite or Browser Password Recovery Tool can easily recover login details for Firefox, even if they are encrypted with a Master Password.
+However, please note that in this case, the user must manually enter the Master Password.

-Click on BROWSERS section in the upper left corner and then click Custom Recovery Password on the right side.
+Click on the BROWSERS section in the upper left corner, then select Custom Recovery Password on the right.

 PC Trek

-Here is a list of their default Profile Paths:
+Here is a list of the default profile paths for each browser:

 IceDragon: "C:\Users\[Username]\AppData\Roaming\Comodo\IceDragon\Profiles\xxxxxxxx.default\"